SweepCasinos > States > Connecticut

 FAQs

-Can I play sweepstakes casinos if I travel outside Connecticut?
+Can I play at sweepstakes casinos when I travel outside of Connecticut?

 Can I still play social casinos in Connecticut?